Apple Has Just 5 Days Remaining to Fulfill This 2024 Promise

 As the year comes to an end, Apple has some unfinished business.

-With just over 11 days remaining in 2024 as of writing, will next-generation CarPlay actually launch this year?
+With just five days remaining in 2024 as of writing, will next-generation CarPlay actually launch this year?
 It is ultimately up to automakers to roll out new vehicles with the software, so it is not entirely Apple's fault if the 2024 target is missed, but it is still a timeframe that the company chose to advertise on its website.

 One reason to remain optimistic is that a similar situation played out last year.
 Apple said the first vehicles with next-generation CarPlay would be previewed in late 2023, and while that seemed more and more unlikely as the year-end approached, Aston Martin and Porsche finally shared some dashboard concepts on December 20.
 So, perhaps we will get another just-in-time announcement about next-generation CarPlay actually launching over the coming days, but there are also several major holidays next week.